WebberZone/add-to-all/readme.txt

 4. Goto Settings &raquo; Add to All to configure

 == Screenshots ==

 1. Add to All options in WP-Admin - 3rd Party Options
 2. Add to All options in WP-Admin - Header Options
+3. Add to All options in WP-Admin - Content Options
-3. Add to All options in WP-Admin - Footer Options
+4. Add to All options in WP-Admin - Footer Options
-4. Add to All options in WP-Admin - Feed Options
+5. Add to All options in WP-Admin - Feed Options

 == Frequently Asked Questions ==